-Successfully overcoming the challenges of a long and gruelling stage two at the 2017 Dakar Rally, Yamalube Yamaha Official Rally Team's Hélder Rodrigues, Adrien Van Beveren, Alessandro Botturi and Rodney Faggotter remain well in contention for top honours at this year's event. winking a well-calculated plan of attack, WR450F mounted Xavier de Soultrait was the best placed Yamaha rider claiming an impressive third place result on today's stage two.
+Successfully overcoming the challenges of a long and gruelling stage two at the 2017 Dakar Rally, Yamalube Yamaha Official Rally Team's Hélder Rodrigues, Adrien Van Beveren, Alessandro Botturi and Rodney Faggotter remain well in contention for top honours at this year's event.
+Following a well-calculated plan of attack, WR450F mounted Xavier de Soultrait was the best placed Yamaha rider claiming an impressive third place result on today's stage two.

-winking yesterday's short special stage, day two of the 2017 Dakar Rally gave competitors a taste of what's to follow in this year's event.
-Despite suffering a crash after the start of today's stage Australia's Rodney Faggotter quickly got back up to speed and managed to bring his WR450F Rally home in an impressive 10th place. winking at home in the warm and dusty conditions in the Argentinean plains, the Yamalube Yamaha Official Rally Team rider is currently holding on to a solid 13th place in the overall standings.
+Following yesterday's short special stage, day two of the 2017 Dakar Rally gave competitors a taste of what's to follow in this year's event.
+Despite suffering a crash after the start of today's stage Australia's Rodney Faggotter quickly got back up to speed and managed to bring his WR450F Rally home in an impressive 10th place.
+Feeling at home in the warm and dusty conditions in the Argentinean plains, the Yamalube Yamaha Official Rally Team rider is currently holding on to a solid 13th place in the overall standings.

 Wrapping up the day in 12th position, Rodney's Yamalube Yamaha Official Rally Team partner Adrien Van Beveren finds himself 12th overall after stage two of the race.
 Struggling to get a good race pace in the treacherous conditions the Frenchman opted to ride cautiously to the finish of today's timed special.